 Please join me in rooting on the Gov Worker family as they approach their big financial goals to pay off their mortgage and then achieve financial independence.
 I hope you enjoy their story below!

-Young Debt-Free Families Interview with Gov Worker: Debt Free on a Government Salary
+Debt Free Living Interview with Gov Worker: Becoming Debt Free on a Government Salary

 1. Start by telling us about yourself.
 Please include any details you feel comfortable sharing about your family, job situation, income level, and amount of debt paid.